CSC207-UofT/course-project-group-50/phase0/progress-report.md

 ## Contribution

 - **Jacqueline**: Worked on specification and skeleton program.
 Going forward, will continue to refine CRC model and gradually implement remaining classes/interfaces.

 - **Danny**: Worked on specifications and CRC cards.
 Will continue to implement classes & interfaces in order to ensure smooth interactions between classes.
 - **Steve**: Worked on specifications and CRC cards.
 Will continue to implement necessary parts of the program and make sure our program is congruent to clean architecture modelling.
-- **Parth**: Worked on CRC cards and walkthrough.
+- **Parth**:Worked on CRC cards and walkthrough.
 Will continue to implement classes & interfaces in order to ensure smooth interactions between classes.
 - **Anis**: Worked on CRC cards and skeleton program.
-Will continue to refine CRC model and implement remaining classes/interfaces according to the principles of clean architecture
+Will continue to refine CRC model and implement remaining
+- classes/interfaces according to the principles of clean architecture
 - **Samooj**: Worked on unit tests and CRC cards.
 Will continue to refine CRC model and implement classes/interfaces.

 ## What worked out